HawesJM/GymSpotter/README.md

 As a Returning user, I want to enter my details so the organisation could respond with relevant information. - Testing was done to ensure there was a contact form on the Website.

-As a Frequent user, I want to check local resources. - Testing was done to ensure the map displayed properly on all devics.
+As a Frequent user, I want to check local resources. - Testing was done to ensure the map displayed properly on all devices.

 As a Frequent user, I want to check to see how active and involved Gym Spotter is in the fitness community. - Testing was done to ensure the partners section was clear and responsive.